Barbareño

 Where Santa Barbara's Agricultural Identity Meets the Plate

 Canon Perdido Street in downtown Santa Barbara runs a few blocks from the waterfront, through a neighbourhood where Spanish Colonial Revival facades give way to low-key storefronts and quiet lunch crowds.
-Barbareño occupies that middle register: a room that reads as comfortable rather than precious, which turns out to be exactly the right container for Californian cooking that takes its cues from the land rather than from culinary fashion.
+Barbareño is a restaurant in Santa Barbara serving Contemporary Californian Fusion at a price point around $75 per person.
+The room reads as comfortable rather than precious, which suits Californian cooking that takes its cues from the land rather than from culinary fashion.
 The address at 205 W Canon Perdido puts it within easy reach of the city's core, accessible without being touristy in the way that the Stearns Wharf corridor can feel on a summer weekend.

 Farm-to-Table in Santa Barbara: A Tradition With Real Roots